apify/actor-whitepaper/README.md

 Receive system events e.g. CPU statistics of the running container or information about imminent [migration to another server](about:blank#xxx).

-Perhaps we could add custom events in the future.
+In the future, this can be extended to custom events and messages.

 #### Node.js